 Yoga requires you to take deep breaths and maintain a keen focus.
 This will help you stay calm, which is essential for a healthy pregnancy.
 Also, meditating, which goes hand in hand with Yoga, will improve your mental well-being.

 A lot of women tend to lose sleep during their pregnancies.
 Now, this is not something you want to happen.
 Sleep is a crucial prerequisite for proper mental and physical shape.
 It is imperative to remain in perfect physical and mental health during these nine months.

-The stretches, fatigue, relaxation, and the stress-free state that come with tapping into your deep-self assures you a good night’s sleep.
+The stretches, fatigue, relaxation, and stress-free state that come with tapping into your deep self assure you a good night’s sleep.